 - 1 cup all-purpose flour or use white-whole wheat

-- 3/4 heaping cup lightly packed and finely grated zucchini
+- 3/4 heaping cup lightly packed grated zucchini

 - 1 tablespoon cornstarch